-A study of the spatial organization of economic activities.
-Introduces and critiques theories of location and economic development and structural relationships among economic activities.
-Same as ECN 325.
+A study of the economy and its geographical structures and patterns.
+Introduces and critiques theories of location and economic landscapes and processes and develops a conceptual framework of the economy that encompasses the constitutive roles of spatial relations and nature-society relationships, and structural relationships among economic activities.
+Same as ECON 3425.